-The Q-type and R-type $X^1\Sigma_g^+ \to B^1\Pi_u$ transitions (see Fig. 1) in the K2 molecule were excited with a tunable, single-mode, external-cavity, cw diode laser with a Mitsubishi ML101J27 laser diode.
-Its temperature and current were stabilized by Thorlabs controllers.
-The lasing wavelength was about 661 nm.
+Thorlabs controllers.
 The laser beam passed through a Glan-Thompson prism to ensure a high degree of linear polarization.
-The spectral width of the laser line was about 10 MHz.
-The laser beam diameter was about 1 mm (obtained from the FWHM of the intensity distribution); its cross-sectional area was measured by a Thorlabs BP 104-VIS beam profiler.
-The maximal laser power at the entrance of the cell was about 30 mW.
-The laser frequency was monitored with a HighFinesse WS-7 wavemeter with an relative accuracy of about 10 MHz.
-The $B^1\Pi_u \to X^1\Sigma_q^+$ LIF spectra were investigated with an ISF-125 high resolution Fourier transform spectrometer Bruker Optik GmbH in order to select the proper excitations from the point of view of LIF intensity and spectral purity.
-In order to achieve sufficient spectral purity it was necessary to detune the laser frequency from the resonance by about +200 MHz.
+The spectral width of the laser line was assumed to be below 10 MHz.
+The diameter of the laser beam was defined as the full width at half maximum (FWHM) of the laser beam intensity distribution, and the laser power density was defined as the total laser power divided by the cross-sectional area of the laser beam, as calculated with this beam diameter.
+The laser beam diameter was 1.1 mm; its cross-sectional area was measured by a Thorlabs BP 104-VIS beam profiler.
+The maximal laser power at the entrance of the cell was 22 mW.
+The laser frequency was monitored with a HighFinesse WS-7 wavemeter with an relative accuracy of 10 MHz.
+The $B^{-1}\Pi_u \rightarrow X^{-1}\Sigma_a^+$ LIF spectra were investigated with an ISF-125 high-resolution Fourier transform spectrometer (Bruker Optik GmbH) in order to select the proper excitations.